Hi guys,

 I've ran some tests with the Orange Pi 5 (uses the same RK3588s SOC) and I've been able to get some great performance out of AetherSX2 under Linux with the Open GL ES 3.2 backend and mali blob panfrost drivers.
 Here it is running God of War at around 7-8W of total power at 2x resolution with minimal dropped frames in Arch Linux.
 Unfortunately the RK3588s doesn't support Vulkan drivers at the moment but I still think performance is good enough to create a great gaming handheld under Linux.

-There's a lot of changes that need to be done to the new carrier board in order to integrate the CM5 module, but I'm hard at work trying to make improvements here and there.
+There's a lot of changes that need to be done to the new carrier board to integrate the CM5 module, but I'm hard at work trying to make improvements here and there.
 Some noteable changes between the CM4 & CM5 include & improved features/goals for the project include:

 Touch screen integration would be nice, but I cannot find a symmetrical capactive bezel pre-glued to a 5.5" screen anywhere, so I will most likely not use touch.
 I don't really like Android anyway for gaming handhelds and EmulationStation doesn't support touch anyway (but it is nice for DS/3DS emulation).